D0n-A/vscode-banner-comment/README.md

 - **Two banner styles:**
   - **Simple** — single-line banner: `// --- TEXT ---`
   - **Box** — framed multi-line banner with 4 border styles
+- **Note about Box style:** it produces a 3-line banner.
+For best results, use `bannerComment.target: "line"` / `"auto"` or select text that is the only content on its line(s) (besides indentation).
+This avoids inserting multi-line banners in the middle of code.
 - **Auto-detects language comment style:**
   - `//` for JavaScript, TypeScript, Java, C#, Go, Rust, etc.
   - `#` for Python, Ruby, Shell, YAML, Dockerfile, etc.